zilexa/Homeserver/filesystem/data-migration.md

 ***

 ### Verify your copied data
 This is overkill and paranoia: btrfs has checksums build in.
-Rsync will verify checksums twice even after it's written (btrfs send/receive won't do that).
+Rsync will verify checksums twice: a 2nd time after data is written (btrfs send/receive won't do that).
 But for very precious data to double-check all data is really identical to the source.
 - Fast method:
   ```